Elimination Chamber (2022)

 It was the seventh event that WWE held in Saudi Arabia under a 10-year partnership in support of Saudi Vision 2030.
-It was also the first Elimination Chamber event to take place outside of the United States, the first to be held on a Saturday, and the first to air on the livestreaming service Peacock.
+It was also the first Elimination Chamber event to take place outside of the United States, the first to be held on a Saturday, and the first to livestream on Peacock.
 It was also WWE's first previously-established event to take place in the country.

 Seven matches were contested at the event, including one on the Kickoff pre-show.
 The event featured two Elimination Chamber matches, one each for the men and women; both were for the Raw brand.
 In the main event, Brock Lesnar won the men's eponymous match to win the WWE Championship, while Bianca Belair won the women's match to earn a Raw Women's Championship match at WrestleMania 38.
 In other prominent matches, Becky Lynch defeated Lita to retain the Raw Women's Championship, and in the opening bout, Roman Reigns defeated Goldberg to retain SmackDown's Universal Championship.

 Production

 Background

-Elimination Chamber is a gimmick event first produced by the American promotion WWE in 2010.
+Elimination Chamber is a professional wrestling event first produced by the American promotion WWE in 2010.
 It has been held every year since, except in 2016, generally in February.
 The concept of the event is that one or two main event matches are contested inside the Elimination Chamber, either with championships or future opportunities at championships at stake.
 The 2022 event was the 12th Elimination Chamber and featured wrestlers from the Raw and SmackDown brand divisions.
-In addition to airing on pay-per-view worldwide and the WWE Network in international markets, it was the first Elimination Chamber to air on Peacock after the American version of the WWE Network merged under Peacock in March 2021.
+In addition to airing on pay-per-view (PPV) worldwide and the WWE Network in international markets, it was the first Elimination Chamber to livestream on Peacock after the American version of the WWE Network merged under Peacock in March 2021.

-In early 2018, WWE began a 10-year strategic multiplatform partnership with the General Sports Authority in support of Saudi Vision 2030, Saudi Arabia's social and economic reform program.
+In early 2018, WWE began a 10-year strategic multiplatform partnership with the Ministry of Sport (formerly General Sports Authority) in support of Saudi Vision 2030, Saudi Arabia's social and economic reform program.
 On January 17, 2022, the seventh event under this partnership was announced as Elimination Chamber, scheduled for Saturday, February 19, 2022, at the Jeddah Super Dome in Jeddah.
 It was in turn the first Elimination Chamber event to take place in Saudi Arabia, the first to take place outside of the United States, and the first to be held on a Saturday.
 It was also WWE's first previously-established event to take place in the country.

 In 2011 and since 2013, the show has been promoted as "No Escape" in Germany as it was feared that the name "Elimination Chamber" may remind people of the gas chambers used during the Holocaust.